-Hello and welcome to The Amnesty, an unrelenting student press response to global events and infringements on human rights.
+Hello and welcome to The Amnesty, a student-run press response to global events and infringements on human rights.

-2016 was an odd one, wasn’t it?
-From shocking political outcomes to a surge in polarised and divisive politics: it was a year like no other, and if we follow the speculations of pundits, the world is set to get more divisive, election outcomes more unexpected and Twitter politics is set to become the norm.
-But how do we sense of it all?
+From unexpected political outcomes to a surge in polarised and divisive politics, this year has been a year like no other.
+It seems that the world is set to become more divided and divisive, election outcomes more unexpected, and Twitter politics to become the norm.
+How do we make sense of the factors driving this change?
 Well, that’s what The Amnesty attempts to do.
-As a student publication, we recognise the importance of reporting on stories in a way that is easy for readers to understand and are opinionated, clear and presented from a contemporary perspective.
+As a student publication, we recognise the importance of reasoned thought and debate, conversation and – most importantly – willingness to change one’s mind.
+We are opinionated, interested, and passionate about writing quality pieces that communicate clearly.

-We do not practise censorship: if anything, it is fundamentally against everything we stand for!
-We want our submissions to be challenging, forward thinking and that is often demonstrative by the strength of our amazing team of contributors, division heads and freelance photographers.
-The clue is in the name: The Amnesty is the journalistic division of UCLU’s Amnesty International society – but our team is scattered beyond London, with writers based everywhere from Germany to Syria to the US and with a plethora of different backgrounds.
+We do not practise censorship: it is against everything we stand for!
+We want the content we publish to be challenging and investigative.
+This is demonstrated by the work of our wonderful team of permanent writers, occasional contributors and editorial team.
+The Amnesty is the journalistic division of UCL’s Amnesty International society – but our team is scattered beyond London, with writers based everywhere from Germany to Syria to the US and with a plethora of different backgrounds.